ciceronianus/Roam---custom-context-menu-in-BTT-macOS/README.md

-# Roam---custom-context-menu-in-BTT-macOS
+# Roam - custom context menu made in BetterTouchTool for macOS

-Custom context menu for Roamresearch.com made in BetterTouchTool for MacOS
+Please, consider the support: https://www.paypal.me/catominor3 It would really help. :)